Duodenal Switch Surgery vs. SADI

 The duodenal switch was created to alleviate the negative side effects of the biliopancreatic diversion.

-Sometimes the duodenal surgery is done in two different steps and broken up into two different surgeries to reduce the risks involved and shorten the surgical time.
+Surgeons sometimes perform duodenal surgery in two different steps and break it up into two different surgeries to reduce the risks involved and shorten the surgical time.

 • Step 1 is gastric sleeve surgery (VSG or LGS) to reduce the size of the stomach and then after 2-3 months.

-At IBI Healthcare Institute the two steps can be performed at the same time, with no wait time and no additional surgery.
+At IBI Healthcare Institute, you can perform the two steps at the same time, with no wait time and no additional surgery.

 What Is SADI-S Surgery?

-To better understand the Single Anastomosis Duodenal-ileal Bypass with Sleeve Gastrectomy (SADI-S) also called single anastomosis duodeno ileostomy, we will break down a few of the medical terms within the title.
+To better understand the Single Anastomosis Duodenal-ileal Bypass with Sleeve Gastrectomy (SADI-S) also called single anastomosis duodenal ileostomy, we will break down a few of the medical terms within the title.

 What Is An Anastomosis?